aggregat4/dendriform/README.md

 - Maquette for rendering
 - Tree store as a promise based api to encapuslate either a local implementation or a pouchdb remote syncing implementation
 - The controller layer reacts to DOM and other events, triggers the store actions and makes sure the renderer gets called.
 Will be interesting to see whether further abstractio here is useful

+## Runtime Errors

+When a runtime error or exception is ascertained, an Error will be thrown.
+This is used for defensive programming for example.

 # Project Development